Georgetown in Northwest Washington in Washington, District of Columbia — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: African Americans • Charity & Public Work • Roads & Vehicles • Settlements & Settlers.
 A significant historical year for this entry is 1934.

 Location.
 38° 54.539′ N, 77° 3.422′ W. Marker is in Northwest Washington in Washington, District of Columbia.
 It is in Georgetown.
-Marker is at the intersection of 28th Street Northwest and Poplar Street Northwest, on the right when traveling north on 28th Street Northwest.
+It is at the intersection of 28th Street Northwest and Poplar Street Northwest, on the right when traveling north on 28th Street Northwest.
 Touch for map.
 Marker is at or near this postal address: 1409 28th Street Northwest, Washington DC 20007, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Alfred and Hannah Pope (about 400 feet away, measured in a direct line); Herring Hill (about 400 feet away); Mt.
+At least 8 other markers are within walking distance of this marker: Alfred and Hannah Pope (about 400 feet away, measured in a direct line); Herring Hill (about 400 feet away); Mt.
 Zion United Methodist Church Parsonage (about 400 feet away); Mt.
 Zion United Methodist Church (about 500 feet away); Mount Zion United Methodist Church and Heritage Center, and the Female Union Band Cemetery (about 500 feet away); Epiphany Catholic Church (about 500 feet away); Margaret Peters and Roumania Peters Walker (about 600 feet away); First Baptist Church, Georgetown (about 600 feet away).
 Touch for a list and map of all markers in Northwest Washington.

 Additional keywords. urban displacement; urban renewal